OrifInformatique/ci_packbase_hmvc/conventions.md

 ## SQL and database ##

-SQL scripts should allways be present in root/database folder for application specific tables and in application/module/<module name>/database for module tables.
+SQL scripts should allways be present in root/database folder for application specific tables and in application/module/{module name}/database folder for module tables.
+One script to generate a new empty database and upgrade scripts to update from a version to the next without affecting content datas.
 Tables and attributes must be all lowercase and snake_case.
-No prefix is used for tables names. fk_ prefix is used for foreign keys.
+No prefix is used for tables names.
+fk_ prefix is used for foreign keys.

 ## PHP (in general) ##